-I am a PhD student in economics at Aalto University.
-I started my PhD studies in 2021, spent academic year 2023–24 at MIT Department of Economics, and plan to complete the PhD program in 2026.
+I am a PhD student in Economics at Aalto University.
+I began my doctoral studies in 2021, spent the 2023–24 academic year at the MIT Department of Economics, and will be on the academic job market in 2025–26.

 I am grateful to Aalto University, Emil Aaltonen Foundation, Finnish Cultural Foundation, Fulbright Finland Foundation, HSE Support Foundation, KAUTE Foundation, and OP Group Research Foundation for funding my research work.

-Microeconomics is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night—marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.
+Microeconomics is fun, but I also like to wander through Helsinki on sunlit summer nights—marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.

 We characterize the optimal policy for correcting externalities when redistribution is a concern.
 When mitigation costs are private and heterogeneous, redistribution through income taxation alone is insufficient: the Pigouvian tax must also vary with income.
 This result informs the design of optimal carbon dividend policies: equal per-capita rebates are optimal only if incomes are unrelated to key sources of heterogeneity, including (i) heterogeneity in mitigation costs and (ii) the redistributive weights placed on horizontal equity.
 Using Finnish administrative data, we find that the optimal corrective policy is progressive for vehicle use but regressive for electricity consumption.

 We consider the revenue-maximizing design and pricing of certification contracts.
 A certifier offers a menu of tests to an information sender, who holds partial private information about an unknown state and seeks to persuade an information receiver to take a favorable action.
-The selling mechanism gives information to the receiver through two channels: the actual informativeness of the tests and the sender's choice among the options in the menu.
-We show that the revenue-maximizing menu consists of a single test, as the second channel reduces the gains from market segmentation.
-The receiver obtains zero surplus, while the sender may receive information rents.
-In contrast, if the certifier can conceal which test the sender selects, the optimal menu may include multiple tests.
+The selling mechanism gives information to the receiver through two channels: the actual informativeness of the tests and the sender’s choice among the options in the menu.
+We characterize the revenue-maximizing menu.
+In this menu, senders whose beliefs exceed an upper threshold purchase a common test that maximizes their joint surplus, whereas those whose beliefs fall below a lower threshold purchase no test.
+All sender types who purchase a test are indifferent across all options in the menu, and the receiver obtains zero surplus.
+We analyze how the results change if the certifier can conceal which test the sender selects.

 We consider a market in which sellers privately choose vertical product qualities, consumers then receive information about the chosen qualities according to a predetermined information structure, and the sellers then compete à la Bertrand given consumers' posterior beliefs.
 We characterize the set of possible market outcomes for different information structures.
 With a monopoly seller, the seller-optimal information structure fully reveals the quality and incentivizes welfare-maximizing quality production.
 Under competition, the seller-optimal symmetric information structure is coarse and incentivizes randomization in quality choice, leading to vertical differentiation in terms of consumers' posterior beliefs.